 Opportunities for performance include participation in the UW symphony orchestra, chamber orchestra, and various other chamber groups.
 The School hosts an annual Concerto Competition for orchestral soloists as well as a chamber music competition that each year identifies an official School of Music chamber ensemble to represent the school at high-profile events on and off campus.

 The School of Music regularly hosts master classes by renowned visiting artists, both concert performers and educators, who share insights and performance tips with student strings players.
-Some recent guest artists have included Gil Shaham, William Preucil, Garth Knox, Atar Arad, Xavier Phillips, and others.
+Some recent guest artists have included Gil Shaham, Garth Knox, Atar Arad, Xavier Phillips, and others.

 Non-Major Instrumental Lessons